Ir al contenido principal

 I was there.

-I am here, I said to myself,
+I am here, I said to myself, now and here.

 The old man stood up, for sure he had had enough of the visit.